wanggy-1/Interpretation-Toolbox/README.md

 # Interpretation-Toolbox
 A toolbox for seismic interpretation.\
-I will add a proper readme ASAP :)
+I will write a proper readme ASAP :)